 - How well the topic of the meeting aligns with the mission of this program

-- Novelty of the program
+- Uniqueness of the program relative to other conferences

 An application must include the following information: